Job matching procedure using national evaluated profiles

 2. Matching panel(s)

 2.1 Matching should be carried out by a panel comprising both management and staff representative members.
 It should be representative of the organisation as a whole.
-The members must have been trained in the NHS JE Scheme, and this training must include an understanding of the avoidance of bias.
-The trained practitioners must also be committed to partnership working.
-The number of practitioners per panel should be between three and five, with four being found most satisfactory by Agenda for Change early implementer organisations.
+Panel members must have been trained in the NHS JE Scheme, and this training must include an understanding of the avoidance of bias.
+These trained practitioners must also be committed to partnership working.
 The make-up of matching panels is a matter for local agreement but panels must operate in partnership.
+It is good practice for panels to have equal numbers of staff side and management practitioners with four panel members (two of each) being most effective.
+No one panel member has deciding vote and panels must reach consensus decisions

 2.2 Records should be kept of matching panel practitioners attending each session, together with a list of jobs matched.
 This is for future reference, in case of need to convene a differently constituted review panel and to establish a matching audit trail.